The EDPS offers a friendly working atmosphere, low on bureaucracy, high on autonomy and diversity in work.

 Sometimes, albeit rarely, we employ staff on a very short term, temporary basis (up to 6 months) as the need arises through temping agencies.

-In 2005, the EDPS launched its traineeship programme.
-The main objective is to offer recent university graduates the opportunity to put into practice the knowledge acquired during their studies, particularly in their specific areas of competence.
+The EDPS launched its traineeship programme in 2005 by joining the European Commission's Virtual Blue Book trainee programme, also known as VBB.
+The main objective is to offer recent university graduates the opportunity to put into practice the knowledge acquired during their studies, particularly in their specific areas of competence such as law (preferably graduates with a data protection background), information and technology, information and communication, and human resources .

-Twice a year, our traineeship programme hosts on average six trainees.
-The traineeship sessions start in October and March, each for a five-month period.
+Twice a year, our traineeship programme hosts on average 8 trainees.
+The traineeship sessions start on 1st of October and 1st of March, each for a five-month period.

 For more information, please send an email to email@example.com